Did Jax Taylor And Brittany Cartwright Get Engaged While Filming Their ‘Vanderpump Rules’ Spinoff?

 A post shared by Jax Taylor (@mrjaxtaylor) on

-Although it is unclear whether or not Jax Taylor and Brittany Cartwright have made any process when it comes to an engagement, Taylor said at the end of last year that getting married was no longer out of the question.
+Although it is unclear whether or not Jax Taylor and Brittany Cartwright have made any progress when it comes to an engagement, Taylor said at the end of last year that getting married was no longer out of the question.

 “Before [Brittany Cartwright] I was not about marriage.
 It was not going to happen for me.
 I didn’t believe in marriage.
 Not because I didn’t love Brittany, I just didn’t believe in marriage.
 It just wasn’t for me,” he told The Daily Dish.
 “As time progresses, I’m starting to open my mind about it a little bit more because I do love her and that’s something she wants.
 And I’m willing to bring the idea back.
 We’ll see.
 I just hate divorce.
 I hate it.”